Important Legal Disclaimer

 - Developer reputation - Research past projects and completion quality

-- Contract review - Have a solicitor check sunset clauses (deadlines that let either party cancel if construction isn't finished on time)
+- Contract review - Have a lawyer check sunset clauses (deadlines to cancel if building isn't done on time)

 - Deposit protection - Ensure funds are held in trust